docker-hy/docker-hy.github.io/part1.md

  - `WORKDIR` will create **and** set the current working directory to `/mydir` after this directive

- - `RUN` will execute a command with `/bin/sh -c` prefix - Because of `WORKDIR` this is essentially same as `RUN touch /mydir/hello.txt`
+ - `RUN` will execute a command with `/bin/sh -c` prefix - Because of `WORKDIR` this is essentially the same as `RUN touch /mydir/hello.txt`

  - `COPY` adds a local file to the second argument.
 It's preferred to use `COPY` instead of `ADD` when you are just adding files (ADD has all kinds of magic behaviour attached to it)

  - `CMD` is the command that will be executed when using `docker run`

-Then we'll build it by running build with context argument `.` which means that we have to be in the same directory (we could run this build from another directory and then give the path here)
+Then we'll build it by running build with context argument `.`, which means that we have to be in the same directory (we could run this build from another directory and then give the path here)

     $ docker build .

-This fails in the `COPY` because the `local.txt` doesn't exist.
+This fails in the `COPY`, because the `local.txt` doesn't exist.
 Fix that and build again to see the next error.

-Before fixing the next error now notice how all steps that modify the image will say ` ---> Using cache` - this is because the Docker daemon caches all the operations for speed.
+Before fixing the next error, notice how all steps that modify the image will say ` ---> Using cache` - this is because the Docker daemon caches all the operations for speed.
 Changing any build directive will invalidate all the caches **after** that line.

 Now we will find out that `wget` doesn't exist in the Ubuntu base image.
 We'll need to add it with `apt-get` as this is Ubuntu.
 But, if we just add: